 Best areas to stay in Bordeaux, France for tourist

-1. 💖 Downtown, where to stay in Bordeaux for first time visitors
+1. 💖 Downtown, where to stay in Bordeaux for first time tourists

 Place de la Bourse is a beautiful 18th-century palace, a resplendent example of the architecture of its period.
 It is now a major attraction for budding photographers, thanks to the mirror pool installation added to the grounds out front.
 When viewed from the right angle you can see the whole palace reflected in the water, creating a magical illusion.